CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

 ## Lesson 22: Updating Objects with JPA - Coding

   ● For this lesson, we will continue our cruddemo app and apply to it what we just saw

+## Lesson 23: Deleting Objects with JPA - Overview

+    ● Delete (D in CRUD):

+      ○ Simple Delete Example:

+        ```java

+          // retrieve the student
+          int id = 2;
+          Student theStudent = entityManager.find(Student.class, id);

+          // delete the student
+          entityManager.remove(theStudent);
+        ```

+          ■ Here we are simply finding the object via entityManager, assigning it to the student, and calling the remove method from entityManager with the existing object, which deletes the student from the database

+      ○ Delete based in a condition:

+        ```java

+          int numRowsDeleted = entityManager.createQuery(
+                        "DELETE FROM Student WHERE lastName=´Smith´")
+                        .executeUpdate();

+        ```

+      ○ executeUpdate()

+        ■ We may think, if we are executing a delete, why the command to run the query is to executeUpdate?

+          □ In the API, the update method is simply a generic term, so it means that we are simply modifying the database

+      ○ Delete all students

+        ```java

+          int numRowsDeleted = entityManager.createQuery(
+                        "DELETE FROM Student ")
+                        .executeUpdate();

+        ```

+        it will return the number of rows deleted

+      ○ Development Process

+        1. Add a new method to DAO interface

+          ```java
+            // ...
+              void delete(Integer id);
+            // ...
+          ```

+        2. Add new method to DAO implementation

+          ```java
+            // ...
+              @Override
+              @Transactional
+              public void delete(Integer id) {
+                Student theStudent = entityManager.find(Student.class, id);
+                entityManager.remove(theStudent)
+              }
+            // ...
+          ```

+        3. Update main app

+          ```java
+            // ...
+            // public Command Line Runner block
+            {
+              deleteStudent(studentDAO)
+            }

+            private void deleteStudent(StudentDAO studentDAO) {
+              // delete student
+              int studentId = 3;
+              System.out.println("Deleting student id: " + studentId);

+              studentDAO.delete(studentId)
+            }

+            // ...
+          ```

+## Lesson 23: Deleting Objects with JPA - Coding 1

+  ● For this lesson, we will continue our cruddemo app and apply to it what we just saw

+## Lesson 24: Deleting Objects with JPA - Coding 2

+  ● In this lesson, in the intellij, we're going to play with the other mentioned types of deletion

+    ○   int numRowsDeleted = entityManager.createQuery(
+              "DELETE FROM Student WHERE lastName=´Smith´")
+              .executeUpdate();

+        return numRowsDeleted

+      ■ This method may look ok, but intellij suggested that numRowsDeleted is redundant, so we simply returned:

+        return entityManager.createQuery("Delete FROM Student").executeUpdate();

+## Lesson 25: Create Database Tables from Java Code

+  ● Previously, we created database tables by running a SQL script...
+But there's another option

+    ○ JPA/Hibernate provides an option to 'automagically' create database tables

+      ■ Create tables based on Java code with JPA / Hibernate annotations

+      ■ Which is useful for development and testing

+        Java Code -> JPA / Hibernate -> SQL -> Database

+        .
+Meaning that there is no need for us to write any of SQL, it will generate and apply it "on the fly".

+    ○ Configuration

+      ■ In Spring Boot configuration file: application.properties, we are going to give this property

+        □ spring,jpa.hibernate.dll-auto=create

+        □ When we run our application, hibernate will drop the tables and create them again from scratch, and this is all based on the JPA/Hibernate annotations that are in our java code

+      ■ Java Code:

+        ```java

+          @Entity
+          @Table(name="student")
+          public class Student {

+            @Id
+            @GeneratedValue(strategy = GenerationType.IDENTITY)
+            @Column(name = "id")
+            private int id;

+            @Column(name = "first_name")
+            private String firstName;

+            @Column(name = "last_name")
+            private String lastName;

+            @Column(name = "email")
+            private String email;

+            // constructors, getters / setters
+          }
+        ```

+        □ This will create a table student, with the given column names, and hibernate will use this information to generate the SQL and execute it on the given database.

+      ■ spring.jpa.hibernate.ddl-auto=PROPERTY-VALUE options

+        . none -> no action will be performed
+        . create -> Database tables are dropped followed by database tables creation (all data is lost) . create-drop -> Drops the databases tables and recreate on start up.
+On application shutdown, drop the databases, so there will be nothing on the application, this is primarily used for unit testing . validate -> Validate the database tables schema . update -> Update the database tables schema

+  ● Basic Projects

+    ○ For ease of development and testing, we are going to use the auto configuration property "create"

+    ○ Database tables are dropped first and then created from scratch.
+This will cause all data to be lost, but this is fine just for dev and testing.

+    ○ If we want to create tables once and keep data, make use of the update config

+    ○ However, we need to be aware it will alter the database schema based on latest code updates.
+We need to be careful and only use it for database projects.

+  ● Warning

+    ○ Don't use the config property "create" on Production databases.

+    ○ We don't want to drop our production data.

+    ○ Instead for Production, we should have DBAs run SQL scripts, and stay hands-off as much as possible.

+  ● Use case

+    ○ The use case for the create configuration, is useful for

+      ■ Database integration testing with in-memory databases ■ Basic, small hobby projects

+  ● Recommendation

+    ○ In general, the instructor does not recommend auto generation for enterprise, real-time projects

+      ■ Because we can very easily drop production data if we are not careful

+    ○ Instead, he recommend using SQL scripts

+      ■ Corporate DBAs prefer SQL scripts for governance and code review.

+      ■ The SQL scripts can be customized and fine-tuned for complex database designs.

+      ■ We can also work with schema migration tools such as Liquibase and Flyway